Biliary/HepaticCSFDrainPancreaticPericardialPeritoneal/AscitesPleuralSynovialVitreous

 Reference Interval and/or Interpretive Information

-• Serum ascites albumin gradient (SAAG) has been a more widely accepted method (versus traditional “exudate versus transudate” concepts using total protein) to differentiate ascites related to portal hypertension.
-[1,2]
+• Serum ascites albumin gradient (SAAG) has been a more widely accepted method (versus traditional “exudate versus transudate” concepts using total protein) to differentiate ascites related to portal hypertension.1,2

-• Some sources have suggested that total protein measurement in peritoneal fluid is of “limited value”.
-[4,5]
+• Some sources have suggested that total protein measurement in peritoneal fluid is of “limited value”.4,5

-• Others have suggested that in patients with SAAG <1.1g/dL, ascites fluid total protein (using a 2.5 g/dL cutoff) is useful as a supplementary test in distinguishing several categories of potential causes for ascites.
-[6]
+• Others have suggested that in patients with SAAG <1.1g/dL, ascites fluid total protein (using a 2.5 g/dL cutoff) is useful as a supplementary test in distinguishing several categories of potential causes for ascites.6

-• Differentiation of secondary bacterial peritonitis (GI tract perforation) from spontaneous primary bacterial peritonitis is supported when two of the following three criteria are present: ascites fluid total protein >1g/dL, ascites fluid glucose <50 mg/dL, and ascites fluid LDH >225 IU/L (or greater than the serum upper reference limit).
-[7,8]
+• Differentiation of secondary bacterial peritonitis (GI tract perforation) from spontaneous primary bacterial peritonitis is supported when two of the following three criteria are present: ascites fluid total protein >1g/dL, ascites fluid glucose <50 mg/dL, and ascites fluid LDH >225 IU/L (or greater than the serum upper reference limit).7,8

 References

-• [1] Runyon BA, Montano AA, Akriviadis EA, Antillon MR, Irving MA, McHutchison JG.
-1992.
-The serum-ascites albumin gradient is superior to the exudate-transudate concept in the differential diagnosis of ascites.
+1. Runyon BA, Montano AA, Akriviadis EA, et al. The serum-ascites albumin gradient is superior to the exudate-transudate concept in the differential diagnosis of ascites.
 Ann Int Med.
-117(3):215-20.
-PMID: 1616215.
+1992;117(3):215-220.

-• [2] Burgess LJ.
-2004.
+2. Burgess LJ.
 Biochemical analysis of pleural, peritoneal, and pericardial effusions.
 Clin Chim Acta.
-343:61-84.
-PMID: 15115678.
+2004;343(1-2):61-84.

-• [5] Kjeldsberg CR, Straseski JA, Couturier MR, Cohen MB.
-Chapter 6: Peritoneal fluid.
-In Kjeldsberg’s Body Fluid Analysis.
-Hussong JW and Kjeldsberg CR, Eds.
-ASCP Press: Chicago, IL, 2015.
-ISBN: 978-089189-5824.
+5. Kjeldsberg CR, Straseski JA, Couturier MR, et al. Chapter 6: Peritoneal fluid.
+In: Hussong JW, Kjeldsberg CR, eds.
+Kjeldsberg’s Body Fluid Analysis.
+ASCP Press; 2015.

-• [6] McGibbon A, Chen GI, Peltekian KM, van Zanten SV.
-2007.
-An evidence-based manual for abdominal paracentesis.
+6. McGibbon A, Chen GI, Peltekian KM, et al. An evidence-based manual for abdominal paracentesis.
 Dig Dis Sci.
-52(12):3307-15.
-PMID: 17393312.
+2007;52(12):3307-3315.

-• [7] Runyon BA, Hoefs JC.
-1984.
+7. Runyon BA, Hoefs JC.
 Ascitic fluid analysis in the differentiation of spontaneous bacterial peritonitis from gastrointestinal tract perforation into ascitic fluid.
 Hepatology.
-4(3):447-450.
-PMID: 6724512.
+1984;4(3):447-450.

-• [8] Block DR, Franke DDH.
+8. Block DR, Franke DDH.
 Quick Guide to Body Fluid Testing.
-AACC Press (Washington, DC), 2015.
-ISBN 978-1-59425-180-1.
+AACC Press; 2015.

 Pleural